mtruman92/mtruman92.github.io/_posts/2019-06-28-biller_crud_app.markdown

 2. *Bills Controller:* Made up of several actions/request to render and redirect such as: creating bills, reading/viewing bills, updating/editing bills, deleting/destroying bills.
 3. *Users Contoller:* Made up of several actions/request to render and redirect such as:creating users, reading/viewing users profiles, updating/editing users profiles, deleting/destroying users profiles.

-**Models **
+**Models**

 Represents the data that is being transferred between the View and Controller components

 1. Bill.rb: Bills belong to users
 2. User.rb: A user has many bills and has a secure password
 3. Views: The visual representation of the inputs orchestrated by controllers and models.
-This is designed with ruby programming language, html, css, and forms. </p>
+This is designed with ruby programming language, html, css, and forms.

 * Bills: Directory folder composed of several erb templates used to create, read, update, delete bills
 * Users: Directory folder composed of several erb templates used to create, read, update, delete users